ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 ### Angular integration

 A directive will be created for the anchor component.
-It will extend the `NimbleBreadcrumbItemDirective` since it has all the same bindings for attributes common to the native anchor element (e.g. `href`, `rel`, `target`, etc.).
-It will additionally have bindings for attributes `appearance`, `appearance-variant`, `content-hidden`, and `disabled`.
+The existing `NimbleBreadcrumbItemDirective` has all the needed bindings for attributes common to the native anchor element (e.g. `href`, `rel`, `target`, etc.).
+We will refactor that into a common, base class called something like `NimbleAnchorBase` that both the BreadcrumbItem directive and anchor directive can extend.
+The anchor directive will additionally have bindings for attributes `appearance`, `appearance-variant`, `content-hidden`, and `disabled`.

 The anchor does not participate in forms, so there will be no ControlValueAccessor.